sashadev-sky/Tic-Tac-Toe/README.md

   - `empty?`, which takes a position as an argument
   - `winner`, which should return a mark
   - `over?`, which should return true or false
-  - If you want to be a little fancy, read the attached `bracket-methods` reading.

 * In your player classes, have an instance variable `mark` that the game will set on initialize.